-If you wish to exercise any of the rights set out above, please contact the DPO as follows: The Data Controller, Imparta Ltd, 14-16 Peterborough Road, London, SW6 3BN or by email to DataRequests@imparta.com.
+If you wish to exercise any of the rights set out above, please get in touch with the DPO as follows: The Data Controller, Imparta Ltd, 522-524 Fulham Road, Fulham Broadway, London, SW6 5NR or by email to DataRequests@imparta.com.

 What we may need from you

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other legal rights).
-This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
-We may also contact you to ask you for further information in relation to your request to speed up our response.
+This security measure provides that personal data is not disclosed to anyone with no right to receive it.
+We may also contact you to ask you for further information about your request to speed up our response.

 Time limit to respond